Kush999/dice_game/README.md

 # dice_game

-This is a site that lets you play a dice game based where a winner is decided on random outputs.
+This is a site that lets you play a dice game where a winner is decided on random outputs.